-Malaysian police certain they have found body of missing Irish girl
+Malaysian police find body of Irish girl missing from jungle resort

 Her mother Meabh, from Belfast, is the co-owner of a consumer data intelligence firm in London, according to her page on the social network.

+Ireland’s Foreign Minister Simon Coveney said on Twitter that the Irish and French embassies in Malaysia were working together to help out the Quoirin family.

-Reporting by Rozanna Latiff, Jiraporn Kuhakan, Lim Huey Teng and Liz Lee; Writing by Krishna N. Das; Editing by Clarence Fernandez
+Reporting by Rozanna Latiff, Jiraporn Kuhakan, Lim Huey Teng, Liz Lee and Emily Chow; Writing by Krishna N. Das; Editing by Clarence Fernandez